QiHackers

 How To Keep It From Becoming Another Self-Improvement Trap

-Do not turn Baduanjin into another optimized identity project.
-The practice is appealing precisely because it offers another rhythm.
-If you import the same anxious performance mindset you use everywhere else, you will miss much of what makes it valuable.
+Baduanjin is appealing partly because it offers a different rhythm.
+If you import the same anxious performance mindset you use everywhere else, you will miss much of what makes it valuable — and you will likely abandon it when it fails to produce visible, dramatic results on the expected timeline.

 That means:

-- no obsession with looking graceful
+• no obsession with looking graceful before you are familiar with the movements

 Your Best Next Step

-If you want to try it today, go straight to A 5-Minute Baduanjin Starter.
 If you are still trying to understand what the practice is inside Chinese culture, read What Baduanjin Actually Is.

 Share